RaySteak/CARefree/README.md

 **Challenge**: Reducing energy consumption to ensure the system can run for extended periods without frequent recharging, especially important for battery-operated IoT devices.

 **Solution**:
 - **Acceleration Trigger**: Only starts retrieving information when the car is moving.
+This also prevents the system from taking images in the scenario when the car is idle and there is no one inside (at startup), and should be especially useful for the case when the face recognition model is not used.

 ### Measurements <a name="measurements"></a>